envoyproxy/envoy-wasm/WASM.md

 The WebAssembly VM is https://github.com/WAVM/WAVM.
 This VM was chosen for the proof of concept because:

-  - It is OSS with a permissive licencse.
+  - It is OSS with a permissive license.
   - It compiles with LLVM for high performance.
   - It can attach pre-compiled code to the WASM files (e.g. during distribution from a central controller) for faster startup and reduced load on a pool